 MTD, IR35 and technology: the changing landscape for small business accountants

-Following an announcement in July 2019, the government has released draft legislation for IR35 in the private sector.
+Following an announcement in July 2019, the government released draft legislation for IR35 in the private sector.
 The proposed changes mean that “medium and large businesses” who work with contractors will have to certify whether those contractors fall inside or outside IR35.
-The changes are due to rollout in 2020.
+The changes were originally due to be implemented in 2020 but in response to the Covid-19 outbreak, the rollout was pushed back to April 2021.

 Change is a common theme in today’s accountancy world.
 In addition to the IR35 changes, the government’s Making Tax Digital (MTD) initiative began its rollout out in April 2019.
 All of this comes as the workforce continues to evolve, with more and more people opting for self-employment.